Picovoice/rhino/binding/web/README.md

 ### Base64

-Copy the base64 string and pass it as the `base64` property of a `RhinoContext` object.
+Use a base64 string representation of the model and pass it as the `base64` property of a `RhinoContext` object.

 ```typescript
 const rhinoContext = {